jaishri77/HALF_ADDER_SUBTRACTOR/README.md

 **Result:**
-Thus the half adder and subtractor are verified and the logic gates are studied
+Thus the half adder and subtractor are verified and the logic gates are studied.